This post may contain affiliate links. Please read our disclosure policy.

 marinara sauce in blender

-Also, if you try a recipe and you like it, leave us some feedback in the comment section below, and don’t forget to rate it!
+Also, if you try a recipe and you like it, leave me some feedback in the comment section below, and don’t forget to rate it!
 Share it with friends and family on social media.

-Finally, please use our hashtag #healthyfitnessmeals on INSTAGRAM for a chance to be featured!
-FOLLOW Healthy Fitness Meals on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of our latest blog posts and recipes.
+FOLLOW me on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of my latest blog posts and recipes.

 How to make marinara sauce

-Simple and homemade marinara sauce that's easy to make, so flavorful and ready in just 20 minutes.
+Simple and homemade marinara sauce that's easy to make, so flavorful, and ready in just 20 minutes.

 Ingredients

-• 1 medium yellow onion peeled
+• 1 medium yellow onion, peeled

-• 2-3 large cloves garlic peeled
+• 2-3 large cloves garlic, peeled

 • 2 tablespoons extra-virgin olive oil